-Phil Kirby Pippa Kirby Anna Dent
+Phil Kirby Pippa Kirby

 Toby Pedley Ben Gaskell

-Workaholic Phil is up at the crack of dawn to feed on a morning and not only trains the horses but rides and shoes some of them himself when necessary too – he is a trained Farrier although he leaves the bulk of that job to Toby Pedley now.
+Workaholic Phil is up at the crack of dawn to feed on a morning and not only trains the horses but rides and shoes some of them himself too – he is a trained Farrier although he leaves the bulk of that job to Toby Pedley now.
 He enjoys every winner from the smallest handicap seller to a big win at a Grade 1 track like Aintree or Haydock.
 Phil is just as happy driving his horses to the races, leading up if required – or harrowing the fields at home when we get a dry spring…definitely a jack of all trades but dreadful when it comes to washing up and DIY!

 It all started in 1997- without a previous Point to Point runner to his name, Lancashire born Philip ended the 2007 season as Britain’s leading Hunter Chase Trainer, beating the likes of Jonjo’s and Paul Nicholls, and all with just 4 horses.
 Two of these had never jumped a steeplechase fence on a racecourse before!

 As well as his love for horses, he has a passion for another 4 legged animal.
-Phil’s only Greyhound ‘Feugo’ made the Quarter Finals of the World famous Waterloo Cup.
-Phil trained him himself to win two big meetings prior to that date.
+Phil’s only Greyhound ‘Feugo’ made the Quarter Finals of the World famous Waterloo Cup, and Phil trained him himself to win two big meetings prior to that date.
 Dog aspirations have lowered a little since then – the family now have 2 Saluki Cross, Sukey and Lady, and latest addition, Betsy.

 Pippa Kirby – Website & Partnerships

 Wife to Phil, Pippa manages the six Partnerships, updates the news pages and makes the videos.
 This is aside from her painting business which does get a bit neglected these days, their two children and their many ponies and dogs also taking up lots of her time.
 Visit Pippa’s art website to see her work, she paints under her maiden name http://www.philippaporley.co.uk and she has been painting professionally since 1995.
 Not the bravest of riders any more (self confessed wimp) , you won’t see her up the gallops but she does enjoy competing at dressage and showing.
-Her favourite race horse list is pretty long, but at the current top of it are Lady Buttons, Nicely Indeed, Stargazer & Shine Baby Shine.
+Her favourite race horse list is pretty long, but at the current top of it are Lady Buttons, Show Promise, Stargazer & Shine Baby Shine.
 Retired favourites include Word of Warning, Andorn, Agglestone Rock, Simply Smashing & Amazing King.

 The Kirby Daughters

 Common race goers or visitors of the yard will of no doubt seen The Kirby daughters pitching in from time to time.
-Izzy (13) and Indy (10) are keeping up the family tradition of riding and they both take their ponies competing.
+Izzy (14) and Indy (11) are keeping up the family tradition of riding and they both take their ponies competing.
 Both girls have been lucky enough to compete at Horse of the Year Show twice.
 Indy is an avid racing fan and is definitely taking after her parents.
 Izzy enjoys it too but her first love is acting & singing as well as riding herself.

-Simon Olley ~ Assistant Trainer
+Simon Olley – Assistant Trainer

 Bringing his wealth of experience from Jonjo’s, Simon plays a huge part in the yard taking charge of feeding, working with Phil to manage the riding out board and ensuring each horses requirements are met.
 He is a first class horseman and along with Phil is also a jack of all trades.
 Phil says he would hate to have Simon’s job and Simon says he’d hate to have Phil’s!
 Perhaps why they work so well together.
-We all dread the time Si goes away on holiday, even more so when he takes wife Sarah with him!
+We all dread the time Simon goes away on holiday, even more so when he takes wife Sarah with him!
 Common race goers will have seen Simon leading up or stepping in as trainer for us many times.
 He is more than capable of taking over from Julie’s travelling role when she’s away, however the yard seems empty without him.
 He is also often seen on tractor duty harrowing the gallop when Phil is away and turns his hand to many an odd job to keep the yard going.

-Julie Heneghan ~ Travelling Head Lass
+Katie Perkin ~ Travelling Head Girl

-Victor Coglan – Work Rider & Second Travelling Head Lad
+Victor Coglan – Travelling Head Man

 Tommy Dowson – Jockey